Amplifi-Labs/smartxs/README.md

 - Tailwind CSS is doing great on the Web apps, we want to make the process of using Tailwind on the mobile as easy as on the web;
 - Focus on reusability and flexibility;

+If your project uses SmartXS, please, let us know!
+We would love :heart: to have this information!

 # Components

 ## BackgroundImage